Updated on February 7, 2024 by Angelika

 Weimar's attractions are set against the backdrop of cultural highlights and the greatest barbarism in human history.
 The bell tower of the Buchenwald Memorial on the Ettersberg is visible from afar and reminds city residents and visitors alike that the Nazis once built the largest concentration camp on German soil in the city of the classics.

-I visited Weimar 2021 for the first time during my Road trip from Eisenach to Berlin and was so enthusiastic that I went there again for four days in May 2023.
+I visited Weimar for the first time in 2021 during my Road trip from Eisenach to Berlin and was so enthusiastic that I went there again for four days in May 2023.

 I have to admit that I found it difficult to prioritize Weimar's attractions.
 Therefore, I decided to base the ranking on the importance that these places have, in my very personal opinion, for German culture and history.